 Snack areas will be cleaned and disinfected before and after snack time.
 Food for snack will be stored in our refrigerator and warmed up if needed.
 Our teachers must make sure that the fridge’s temperature is always within the range of 0-4 degrees Celsius for safe food storage.

-Parents of the full day Montessori, Daycare and Multiage programs are required to put ice-packs for keeping the temperature cool in their child’s lunch boxes.
+Parents of the full day Montessori and, Daycare are required to put ice-packs for keeping the temperature cool in their child’s lunch boxes.

 Every child’s birthday is observed at the school by lighting candle to represent the sun, and having the children carry the globe around it, once for each year of the life.
 (Staff members, too!
 They sure need a BIG candle, and comfortable shoes!)
 The chid may also bring a poster board with photos for each year of their lives.
 Usually all birthdays in a particular month will be grouped on one day, often the last Thursday or Friday of the month.
 At this time parents are invited to send a special snack, such as cup cakes, vegetables and dip, muffins, fruit plates, etc…